MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Removes a collection from distribution point group.

 ### [Remove-CMCollectionIncludeMembershipRule](Remove-CMCollectionIncludeMembershipRule.md)
-Removes a collection include membership rule.
+Remove an include membership rule from a device or user collection.

 ### [Remove-CMCollectionMembershipRule](Remove-CMCollectionMembershipRule.md)
-Removes a Configuration Manager collection membership rule.
+_For system use only_ to remove membership rules from collections.

 ### [Remove-CMCollectionQueryMembershipRule](Remove-CMCollectionQueryMembershipRule.md)
-Removes a collection query membership rule.
+Remove a query membership rule from a device or user collection.

 ### [Remove-CMComplianceRule](Remove-CMComplianceRule.md)
 Removes a compliance rule.